LeoLuoUofT/SIGNIT/README.md

 Pfft!!
 Explains all the coffee lying around - Kansha

-Checkout stream_input.py for getting frames per second from live streams.
+Checkout stream_input.py for pulling frames from live  youtube and twitch streams.

-More vislualization and data analysis stats in the Visualizations folder
+More visualization and data analysis stats in the Visualizations folder